Evaluate possible sources for a new and innovative business idea

 and undertake market research required.

-- The use of new technologies for audience research and analysis: use of big data to assess market trends, internet forums and social media to test market responses and evaluation.
+technologies for audience research and analysis: use of big data to assess

 Gap analysis:

-- Gap analysis to explain the gap in the market and the target customer group.
+explain the gap in the market and the target customer group.

 LO4 Evaluate